 Deviations from P100 require an approved waiver except as noted below.
 Project teams seeking relief from requirements must establish the technical hardships that make compliance impossible.
 Alternatively, requests for waivers may demonstrate that non-compliance is life cycle cost beneficial.
 Budget and/or time constraints are not technical hardships and will not be considered as they do not ensure the life cycle cost benefits of GSA's real estate investments.
-Waivers must be requested in writing by the regional commissioner or designee and approved by the Office of Design and Construction before the final concept submission is presented.
+Waivers must be requested in writing by the regional commissioner or designee and approved by the Office of Architecture and Engineering before the final concept submission is presented.
 The following deviations utilize other processes:

-• Waivers for addressing the requirements in P100 Chapter 7, Fire Protection, are not permitted.
-However, alternative and equivalent compliance requests for deviations from the requirements in P100 Chapter 7 require an approved alternative and/or equivalent compliance solution in accordance with the requirements in Section 1.2.4.2.
-Such requests for alternative and/or equivalent compliance must also include a concurrence signature from the regional Fire Protection Program Office and follow a similar approval process as the waiver process.

-- Waivers or modifications from the Architectural Barriers Act Accessibility Standard (ABAAS) must be approved by the Commissioner of PBS.
+- Waivers for addressing the requirements in Chapter 7, Fire Protection, are not permitted.
+However, alternative, and equivalent compliance requests for deviations from the requirements in Chapter 7 require an approved alternative and/or equivalent compliance solution in accordance with the requirements in Chapter 1 Alternative and Equivalent Compliance.
+Such requests for alternative and/or equivalent compliance signature from the regional Fire Protection Program Office and follow a similar approval process as the waiver process. - Waivers or modifications from the Architectural Barriers Act Accessibility Standard (ABAAS) must be approved by the Commissioner of PBS.
 The ABAAS process is explained in the "National Accessibility Program-Standards, Policies and Procedures" - Metric Waivers-See GSA Metric Order, GSA Metric Program, for guidance.